 Imagine receiving money for implementing clean energy in your home — or even living near sources of it.
-That concept is soon to become a reality for many German citizens.
+That concept is soon to become a reality for many German residents.
 A new government proposal may declare that German communities and businesses can receive payment for living next to wind turbines.

 This decision marks a significant move in a time of climate change and renewable energy adoption.
-Similar laws in the U.S. and other countries have given tax incentives for installing solar PV, turbines and other technologies on your property.
+Similar laws in the U.S. and other countries have given tax incentives for installing solar PV, turbines, and other technologies on your property.
 However, there aren’t many that provide money for merely moving next to a renewable source.

 Germany upholds a goal of subsisting on 65% clean energy by 2030, according to the Fraunhofer Institute for Solar Energy Systems.
 This law is one of many steps to realizing that goal.

 The Logistics of Compensation

 Germany’s Social Democrat Party is the major force behind the idea.
 They intend to reward those who adopt clean energy in hopes that their efforts will inspire others to make the switch.
 The planet’s health relies on countries, states and cities moving toward natural resources and renouncing coal-based power.
 Environmentalists and law experts are facilitating the campaign in any way they can.

 The payments would go to wind-based communities and local authorities, although the government is also open to sending money directly to homeowners.
 Any money they send to local officials must benefit the citizens directly.

 The country’s history with wind turbines shows a surprising amount of pushback.
 Many German residents have complained about visual pollution and noise, as well as the dangers to winged animals.